Textualize/textual/README.md

 Beeper.run()
 ```

 Here we can see a textual app with a single `on_key` method which will receive key events.
-Any key event will result in playing a beep noise.
+Any key event will result in playing the terminal bell (which will generally emit an irritating beep).
 Hit Ctrl+C to exit.

 Event handlers in Textual are defined by convention, not by inheritance (so you won't find an `on_key` method in the base class).
 Each event has a `name` attribute which for the key event is simply `"key"`.
 Textual will call the method named `on_<event.name>` if it exists.